Regulations and Procedures

 Detailed descriptions of most of these courses are in https://academics.cs.luc.edu/courses/graduate-courses.html.

-Note, SE and CS students with prior experience with the Comp 413 material can replace the Comp 413 course requirement: after consulting with your advisor, substitute one of the courses which has Comp 413 as a prerequisite.
+Note, SE and CS students with prior experience with the Comp 413 material can replace the Comp 413-course requirement: after consulting with your advisor, substitute one of the courses which have Comp 413 as a prerequisite.

 Newly admitted students should first consult with the Graduate Program Director before registering for courses.
-A discussion with the GPD is particularly important if there is any question of a student’s prerequisite preparation.
+A discussion with the Graduate Program Director is particularly important if there is any question of a student’s prerequisite preparation.